statox/statox.github.io/src/posts/p5/p5-cellular-automaton.md

 title: Playing with cellular automata in the browser
 ---

+This has been one of my most satisfying project recently so if you want to see cool visualisations of digital life the demo is live [here](https://statox.github.io/p5-cellular-automaton/).

+The code of this project is [on Github](https://github.com/statox/p5-cellular-automaton), now let me tell you what this is about.

 ### Cellular automata are cool!

 Despite the fact that I never remember which spelling is singular or plural (`automaton`? `automata`? `automat[a|on]s`??) these mathematical concepts have been fascinating me for a long time.